chocolateboy/pmsencoder/README.md

 # Tips <a name="Tips"></a>

 * To work around the PMS [bug](http://code.google.com/p/ps3mediaserver/issues/detail?id=759) that causes web video playback to be delayed for ~40s, uncheck "HTTP Engine V2" in the PMS "General Configuration" tab.
 This can also be done by setting `http_engine_v2 = false` in PMS.conf.
 Then restart PMS.
 See [below](#HTTPEngine) for caveats.
-* To take PMSEncoder for a spin, try [this WEB.conf](http://github.com/chocolateboy/pmsencoder/raw/master/misc/conf/WEB.conf), which contains a list of feeds that are regularly tested and updated.
+* To take PMSEncoder for a spin, try [this WEB.conf](https://raw.github.com/chocolateboy/pmsencoder/1.5.x-maintenance/misc/conf/WEB.conf), which contains a list of feeds that are regularly tested.
 * For help with particular feeds/streams/sites, see [here](http://www.ps3mediaserver.org/forum/viewtopic.php?f=6&t=8776&p=46696#p46696).